Lemon Blueberry Cake

 Step-by-step instructions

 1. Preheat oven to 350 degrees.
 Generously coat large Bundt pan with shortening or nonstick spray.
-In a large bowl, whisk together cake mix and dry pudding.
+In a medium bowl, whisk together cake mix and dry pudding.
 Add water, oil, lemon zest, lemon juice, and eggs and stir to combine.
-Carefully fold in blueberries.
+Carefully fold berries into the cake batter.

 Lemon Blueberry Cake batter in a bowl.